-- (1) Updated fidelity bond and mortgagee errors and omissions certificates of insurance along with proper loss payee and other required endorsements.
+- (1) Updated fidelity bond and mortgagee errors and omissions certificates of insurance along with required endorsements and any exclusionary endorsements, and a copy of the full fidelity bond and E&O insurance policy.
 (Please See MBS Guide Chapter 2, Part 7) - (2) A new Resolution of Board of Directors and Certificate of Authorized Signatures, form HUD-11702 (Appendix I-2) reflecting the name of the surviving (merged) entity and all directors, officers and key employees.
 Resumes for new officers, directors or key employees also must be provided. - (3) A Cross-Default Agreement (Appendix I-4) executed by each affiliated Issuer pursuant to 24 C.F.R. § 320.3(g). - (4) A certificate of merger from the Secretary of State of the jurisdiction in which the merger occurs or other evidence that the state acknowledges or approves the merger; or, if the Issuer is a financial institution regulated by a federal agency, a certificate of merger from the federal agency or other evidence that the federal agency acknowledges or approves the merger. - (5) Certification from the Issuer that upon completion of the merger the entity will continue to meet all Ginnie Mae Program requirements.

 In a merger where the anticipated surviving entity is not currently approved as a Ginnie Mae Issuer, the Issuer must submit written notice regarding the merger or acquisition to Ginnie Mae at least ninety (90) days prior to the desired effective date of the merger.

 If the surviving entity wishes to become a Ginnie Mae Issuer it must apply to Ginnie Mae for MBS Issuer approval in accordance with MBS Guide, Ch.
 2 and 7.
 The surviving entity must pay the application fee and submit its application package to become a Ginnie Mae Issuer at least ninety (90) days prior to the effective date of the proposed merger.